blumixid/docs/cli/reference/cfcommands/index.md

 <dt>appname (required)</dt>
 <dd>The name of the application.</dd>
 <dt>*-b* buildpack_name (optional)</dt>
 <dd>The name of the buildpack.
-The buildpack_name can be a custom buildpack by name or a Git URL, for example, `my-buildpack` or `https://github.com/heroku/heroku-buildpack-play.git`.</dd>
+The buildpack_name can be a custom buildpack by name (for example liberty-for-java), or a Git URL (for example https://github.com/cloudfoundry/java-buildpack.git), or a Git URL with a branch or tag (for example, https://github.com/cloudfoundry/java-buildpack.git#v3.3.0 for the v3.3.0 tag).</dd>
 <dt>*-c* start_command (optional)</dt>
 <dd>The start command of your application.
 To use the default start command, specify a value of null for this option. </dd>
 <dt>*-f* manifest_path (optional)</dt>